NATrinh/NATrinh.github.io/research.md

 - Trinh, Nhat An.
 ‘The Effect of Social Benefit Reform on Educational Inequality’, *Journal of Social Policy*, revised & resubmitted, [preprint](http://doi.org/10.31235/osf.io/kpxhf).
 - Betthäuser, Bastian, Trinh, Nhat An, and Fasang, Anette.
 ‘The Temporal Dimension of Parental Employment: Fixed-term Contracts, Non-standard Work Schedules and Children’s Education in Germany’, *European Sociological Review*, revised & resubmitted, [preprint](https://www.scripts-berlin.eu/publications/working-paper-series/Working-Paper-12-2021/index.html).
 - Trinh, Nhat An.
 ‘Why do Trends in Social Fluidity at Labour Market Entry and Occupational Maturity Differ?
-Evidence from Germany and the UK’, *Research in Social Stratification and Mobility*, revise & resubmit.
+Evidence from Germany and the UK’, *Research in Social Stratification and Mobility*, revised & resubmitted.

 ### In preparation